 UFO’s 2019 project – onwards and upwards on the road!

-UFO had a fab summer.
-Thanks to Arts Council of England we were able to create new arrangements, rehearse a new set ready to perform, include new people and new ideas, try out new methodology, support our mixed ability integrated lessons, and run activities from July through to December 2019… and the project is not over yet!
+UFO had a fab summer to spring season taking us from July 2019 to April 2020.
+Thanks to Arts Council of England we were able to create new arrangements, rehearse a new set ready to perform, include new people and new ideas, try out new methodology, support our mixed ability integrated lessons, and run activities from July through to April.

 And thanks To RBKC Arts we were able to create a fab local summer gig programme, bringing music and art to North Kensington, and sharing our carnival arts skills with the wider community as contributors to Notting Hill Carnival.